dykstrom/mazela-man/01-chapter-1/README.md

         }
 ```

-The spawned player will now have the entity type PLAYER, and FXGL lets us find entities by
+The spawned player will now have the entity type `PLAYER`, and FXGL lets us find entities by
 type.
-We add a convenience method to MazelaManApp to get the player entity.
+We add a convenience method to `MazelaManApp` to get the player entity.

 ```java
     private static Entity getPlayer() {